Tariq1981/Data_Modelling_Postgres/README.md

     everytime the file is loaded.
 This can help in knowing if the file has been loaded or reloaded.

+## **Files and description**
+ - **[create_tables.py](/create_tables.py)**: It create the database 'sparkifydb'.
+Then, it creates the tables: USERS,SONGPLAYS,SONGS,TIME,ARTISTS and FILES

+ - **etl.py**:It runs the whole ETL process.
+It processes all the song files to load SONGS,ARTISTS tables.
+It processes all the log files to load SONGPLAYS, USERS and TIME tables.
+After each process it logs some metadata about the file which is being loaded in FILES table.

+ - **etl.ipynb**

+## **Sequence of execution**
+ 1- Execute create_tables.py to create the database, and the required tables.

+ 2- Execute etl.py to process the files in data/log_data and data/song_data.
+    It will load the tables SONGS,ARTISTS,SONGPLAYS,TIME and USERS.
+    It will also update the table FILES with metadata about the files which are processed.

 ## **Sample Queries:**
 - Getting a trend line for the total usage per hour.